How to Choose the Right Mobile Tourism App for Your Destination Marketing Organization

 Focus on Discoverability and Local Promotion

-Hidden gems and local favorites.
+Hidden gems and favorite local spots.

 BIA member businesses and retail promotions.

-Authentic Indigenous tourism experiences.
+Authentic Indigenous tourism experiences and cultural sites.

 Choose a Platform You Can Manage Yourself